cloudfoundry-attic/cf-riak-cs-release/README.md

       admin_password: CF-ADMIN-PASSWORD
   ```

-1. Generate the manifest: `./generate_deployment_manifest aws riak-cs-aws-stub.yml > riak-cs-aws.yml`
+1. Generate the manifest: `./generate_deployment_manifest aws cf-riak-cs-aws-stub.yml > cf-riak-cs-aws.yml`
-To tweak the deployment settings, you can modify the resulting file `riak-cs-aws.yml`.
+To tweak the deployment settings, you can modify the resulting file `cf-riak-cs-aws.yml`.

-1. To deploy: `bosh deployment riak-cs-aws.yml && bosh deploy`
+1. To deploy: `bosh deployment cf-riak-cs-aws.yml && bosh deploy`

-### Manifest stub
+### Manifest Stub Parameters

 The following information is required to generate a manifest stub.
 If you are deploying to bosh-lite, `bosh-lite/stub.yml` contains all of the necessary information.